jienli/ATM/README.md

 ### Prerequisites

-What things you need to install the software and how to install them (pandas and whatnot)
+This project requires you to install pandas, a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 ```
 Open the terminal, go to the home directory, and type pip install pandas.